Actindo-AG/Documentation/Adyen/Integration/00_Integration.md

 # Integration

-In this part of the *Adyen* documentation, you will find the following chapters:
+In this part of the *Adyen&trade;* documentation, you will find the following chapters:

 - [Manage connections](../Integration/01_ManageAdyenConnection.md)
     - [Create Adyen connection](../Integration/01_ManageAdyenConnection.md#create-adyen-connection)